 Sports Betting 101: Best Tips, Tricks, and Strategies for NFL Betting

 What are the best strategies for betting on the NFL?
 What are some tips to make you a better NFL handicapper?
 How can you win more wagering betting on the NFL?
-All of those questions are what J.J.
-Apricena, lead sports betting contributor for the SharpSide YouTube channel, addresses in his Sports Betting 101 video covering NFL betting.
+We’ll aim to answer all of those questions in this article, with help from expert sports bettor J.J.
+Apricena.

 Setting Yourself Up with a Yearly Goal